 - Meet the academic advisor at appropriate times and come to advising appointments prepared to assume responsibility for curriculum and degree planning.

-- Clarify your personal values and goals and provide the advisor with accurate information regarding academic interests and abilities.
+- Clarify your personal values and goals and provide the advisor with information regarding academic interests and abilities.

 - Ask questions if you do not understand an issue or have a specific concern.